RaspberryPiFoundation/python-build-hat/docs/shortcake/index.rst

 .. warning::

-   The API for the Hub is undergoing active development and is subject to change.
+   The API for the Build HAT is undergoing active development and is subject to change.

-This chapter describes the classes and functions made available in the "hub" module for Shortcake.
+This chapter describes the classes and functions made available in the "hub" module for the Build HAT.

 .. only:: port_hub